tk-rusch/tk-rusch.github.io/_pages/about.md

 from physics and neuroscience to develop novel state-of-the-art machine learning approaches.
 My research is deeply grounded in computational science and statistics, providing rigorous mathematical insights.
-My main application area is in robotics; one of my goals is to achieve physical intelligence, which requires the development of new models that allow robots to interact safely and efficiently with their environments.
+My main application area is in robotics; one of my goals is to achieve physical intelligence: AI that understands physical laws and interacts intuitively with the physical world.
+This is a crucial step toward transitioning AI from purely digital environments to real-world applications in robotics.
 <br>
 <p><strong>Contact</strong>:  <span>tkrusch [at] mit.edu</span></p>
 <br>